FBI searches Biden's Wilmington home and finds more classified materials - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Evan Perez, Jeremy Diamond and Arlette Saenz contributed to this report.
+CNN’s Paula Reid, Evan Perez, Jeremy Diamond and Arlette Saenz contributed to this report.